CHRISTMAS IN COPENHAGEN 2023

 Two of my “must-have” Danish Christmas decorations are an advent calendar candle and paper Christmas Hearts called Julehjerter.
 The best part is that neither of these decorations is expensive, and they can travel well back home.

 Danish Advent calendar candles are special because you light them from December 1st to the 24th.
 With each passing day, you light the candle down to the corresponding date and blow it out!
-You can buy the candles in most supermarkets, or the Danish discount variety store Flying Tiger.
+You can buy the candles in most Danish supermarkets, or the Danish discount variety store Flying Tiger.

 If you’re crafty you’ll love weaving together paper Christmas hearts baskets called “Julehjerter”.
 Similar to the advent candles, you can buy Julehjerter kits at supermarkets, or Flying Tiger.
 If you’re not as crafty, the Christmas Markets will have glass Julehjerter ornaments for sale you can hang on your tree.